Learn / Guides / A/B testing guide

 • How many people responded better to a different version of your web page

-• The number of visitors who became leads or customers
+• The number of visitors who became leads or customers on a page variant

-• How many times a visitor clicked a call to action (CTA) button on different page variations
+• How many times a visitor clicked a call-to-action (CTA) button on different page variations

 And qualitative A/B testing tools help you understand

-• Why visitors take certain actions
+• Why your visitors take certain actions

-• How user behavior results in signups, purchases, or other desired actions
+• How user behavior results in sign-ups, purchases, or other desired actions

 1. Hotjar